KempnerInstitute/tatm/CONTRIBUTING.md

 ### Hotfixes

 If a hotfix is needed, you should create a branch from `main` with a name begining with `hotfix/` and then create a PR from that branch to `main`.
 The PR should be labeled with `bump:patch`.
 In addition to the standard behavior, the workflow will also create a new PR from the hotfix branch to `dev` to ensure that the hotfix is also included in the next release.

+### Automated versioning

+The versioning is handled by the `haya14busa/action-bumpr` action.
+This action uses existing tags to determine the next version number.
+The action will look at the tags in the repo and determine the next version based on the highest tag.
+If the highest tag is `v1.2.3` then the next version will be `v1.2.4`.
+If the highest tag is `v1.2.3` and the PR is labeled with `bump:minor` then the next version will be `v1.3.0`.
+If the highest tag is `v1.2.3` and the PR is labeled with `bump:major` then the next version will be `v2.0.0`.
+If you make a mistake with your labeling, you can remove the label and apply the proper label and the workflow will rerun and update the code with the proper version number.
+If you don't want to update the version number, you can remove the label, put will have to make a manual commit to `dev` to update the version number to the previous version.